No let-up in Israeli airstrikes on Gaza as Christmas dawns

 Israel vowed to crush Hamas and launched a retaliatory military campaign in Gaza, including extensive aerial bombardment, that has killed at least 20,424 people, mostly women and children, according to the health ministry.

-The ministry said an Israeli air strike killed at least 70 people on Christmas Eve at the Al-Maghazi refugee camp.
-The AP reported that health authorities later lowered the number to 68, including at least 12 women and seven children.
+The ministry said an Israeli air strike killed at least 106 people on Christmas Eve at the Al-Maghazi refugee camp, according to the AP.

 The army said it was "reviewing the incident", adding it was "committed to international law including taking feasible steps to minimize harm to civilians".